yetanotherbhai/target.en/help/c_experiences/c_vec_selectors.md

    ```

 1. If an element contains a class attribute, Target attempts to leverage the first class of any classes present on the element.
-Target attempts to parse the parent element until it finds the ` &amp;lt;HTML&amp;gt;` element or an element with an id.
+Target attempts to parse the parent element until it finds the ` <HTML>` element or an element with an id.
 Whenever an element contains an id and the selector is computed on its descendant child, this element's id contributes to the selector.

    For example: